Big League (song): Reception

 "Big League" was well received upon release, with the Ottawa Citizen praising Cochrane's song, calling him "hockey's man of the moment".
 It has become one of the band's signature songs, and still gets frequent airplay on classic rock radio stations around the world.

-The song was also featured in a fifth-season episode of Miami Vice called "Hard Knocks", which was first broadcast in early 1989.
+The song was also featured in the fifth-season episode of Miami Vice "Hard Knocks", which was first broadcast in early 1989.

 Accolades

 "Big League" was nominated for the Juno Award for Single of the Year in 1989, and won the SOCAN Award for Best Rock Song.
 British Columbia radio station CKKQ-FM "the Q" compiled a list of the 150 Best Canadian Songs of All Time, in honour of Canada Day in 2017, where "Big League" was ranked at #11.
 In 2006, CBC released a list of the "Top 10 Hockey Songs", where "Big League" ranked #3, behind only "Fifty Mission Cap" by The Tragically Hip and "The Hockey Song" by Tom Connors.